marktheshark5/bitcoin-ticker-esp8266-MAX7219/README.md

 # Customize to work for you
 - change the GMT time offset to change when historical price data is used from CoinDesk
 - change CoinDesk API to use your currency
+- add in your WiFi SSID and password

 # Reference guides I used along the way
 Learning how to set up Wi-Fi and call APIs